 If you’re a smoker applying for life insurance, you can expect to pay two to three times more for a health insurance policy than a non-smoker pays.
-However, there are some “smoker-friendly” insurance companies who might be willing to work with you on premium rates.
+However, some “smoker-friendly” insurance companies might be willing to work with you on premium rates.

 How former tobacco users can get the same rates as non-users

 When you sign up for a new life insurance policy, the provider will probably ask if you’ve used nicotine in the last 12 months.
-So to be considered as a non-smoker for life insurance, you’ll need to be nicotine-free for at least a year.
+To be considered a non-smoker for life insurance, you’ll need to be nicotine-free for at least a year.

 If you already have a life insurance policy and you’ve quit smoking, then you can ask your provider for rate reconsideration.
-This requires another drug test.
-But you also have the option to search for a different provider and start fresh with a new non-smoker life insurance policy.
+At this point, your provider will likely require you to take another test.
+You also have the option to search for a different provider and start fresh with a new non-smoker life insurance policy.